WhitnyNicole/sinatra_fitness_tracker/README.md

 ## FITNESS TRACKER

-This is a simple Ruby app built with Sinatra and ActiveRecord that will allow a user to keep track of all of their workouts.
+This is a simple CRUD/MVC app built with Sinatra and ActiveRecord that will allow a user to keep track of all of their workouts.

 Users have the ability to:
+  -Create a new account
   -Create and save multiple workout categories
+  -Create and save multiple exercises
-  -Create exercises and add them to all of their workouts -View and keep track of all of their workouts/exercises -Edit or delete workouts or exercises as needed
+  -View and keep track of all of their workouts/exercises -Edit or delete workouts or exercises as needed

 ## How to get set up

 To run this app, clone the repo and run bundle install.
 Then run shotgun to fire up a server.
-You should see the app running on http://127.0.0.1:9393/
+You should see the app running on localhost:9393.

-Prerequisites
-You will need to have Ruby installed on your machine - Linux or Mac.

 ## Built With